SurveyNinja vs Tally: Which Tool Fits Your Daily Survey Routine?

 Best when:

-• You want built-in reporting to be the place you review results
+• You want built-in reporting to be the place you review and share results — not a spreadsheet you maintain separately

-• You expect to reuse the survey or run it repeatedly
+• You expect to reuse the survey or run it on a schedule

 How Tally fits